Rebecca Jane Arthur

 REBECCA JANE ARTHUR (b.1984, Edinburgh) is a visual artist working predominantly with the moving image and writing.
 Her works revolve around portraits of people and places, and her interest lies in how personal stories depict a socio-political context and history.

-Arthur obtained her MFA from the Media Arts Department at the Royal Academy of Fine Arts (KASK), Ghent, and her BFA from Project Studio at Sint-Lukas Brussels and the Video and Video Installation Department at the Academy of Fine Arts Vienna.
+Arthur obtained her MFA from the Media Arts Department at the Royal Academy of Fine Arts (KASK), Ghent, in 2017, and her BFA from Project Studio at Sint-Lukas Brussels and the Video and Video Installation Department at the Academy of Fine Arts Vienna in 2015.

 At the invitation of Ingrid Cogne, she worked as a researcher on the FWF-Peek funded art-based research project Six Formats, hosted by the Academy of Fine Arts Vienna, on the format ‘Screening’ in 2017-2018.